 Wake Technical Community College

-Wake Technical Community College (WTCC), located in Raleigh, has a population of nearly 21,400 students, and it offers associate's degree and continuing education programs in nearly 70 subject areas.
+Wake Technical Community College (WTCC), located in Raleigh, has a population of nearly 21,400 students, and it offers associate's degrees and continuing education programs in nearly 70 subject areas.
 Among those programs are diploma, certificate and associate's degree programs related to radiology.

 The MRI diploma and CT certificate programs are open only to qualified radiologic technologists, sonographers, radiation therapists and nuclear medicine technologists.
 The MRI program's coursework trains students to take images of the body using magnetic energy fields and prepares graduates for the MRI technologist certification exam.
 Students in the computed tomography certificate program learn to use scanning equipment that presents cross-sectioned images of bodily structures.
 Upon completion of the program, students are qualified to complete the ARRT advanced-level CT exam.